voronevska/wanderlust_adventures/README.md

 - since "Our products" has 2 options for content placement, there was used conditional rendering for this component
 - an additional submenu has been created for "Our products" (header)
 - added new block "Our Features"
+- Testimonials - data are automatically pulled into the carousel
+- Contact - form is fixed